nikk-nikaznan/Subject-Invariant-SSVEP-GAN/README.md

 ## How to Use

+Please follow the steps below to run the code to train the various components.
+Please read the **Configuration** section to understand how to modify the training parameters to suit real-world applications.
+The number of epochs is set to 1 by default for demonstration purposes, but you will need to increase this for meaningful results.

 ### Complete Zero-Calibration Pipeline (Leave-One-Out)

 This is the main pipeline for zero-calibration BCI evaluation, where we simulate having an unseen subject: